 Basically anything that tears can be recycled.
 Remove the plastic sleeves.
 Keep the papers dry and clean.
 Do not bundle.
 Examples:

 - Magazines, catalogs, telephone books

 - Office, computer, notebook and gift wrapping paper

 - Carrier stock (soda and beer can cases)

 - Junk mail and envelopes (remember to shred to prevent identity theft)

 - Paperback books

 All plastic containers with Number 1, 2, 3, 4, 5 or 7 on the bottom are recyclable.
-Flatten milk and soda containers by stomping on them.
-This will save space and help prevent blowing away.
+Do not flatten milk and soda containers.
 Acceptable plastics are:

 - All numbered types of plastics (except Number 6).
 Polystyrene or styrofoam cannot be recycled.